MICHAEL WADDELL

 15 YEARS OF LEADERSHIP EXPERIENCE IN COLLEGE ATHLETICS ADMINISTRATION AND LEADERSHIP

-Vinson's career trajectory is a testament to her continuous growth and development.
-Following her 2003 graduation from Florida A&M University in Tallahassee, where she earned a bachelor's degree in journalism while also competing as a member of the track and field team, Vinson went to Marshall University as a graduate assistant in compliance.
-She furthered her education, earning her master's degree in athletic administration in 2006 and also completed internships at Georgia Tech (2005) and Villanova (2006).
+A native of Long Island, N.Y., Vinson earned her bachelor’s degree in journalism from Florida A&M University in 2003, where she competed as a member of the track and field team.
+She went on to earn a master’s degree in athletic administration from Marshall University in 2006, while serving as a graduate assistant in compliance.
+She also completed compliance internships at Georgia Tech (2005) and Villanova (2006).

 Read Courtney’s full LinkedIn bio here